oss-rust-github-io/byte_bite/README.md

 </p>

 # ByteBite
-Take a bite out of the news and updates with ByteBite, the bite-sized RSS feed reader that delivers all the essentials in a concise and efficient format.
+Take a bite out of the news and updates with ByteBite, the bite-sized RSS feed reader that delivers all the essential news in a pocket-size format.